Rigidity theorems for K- and H-cohomology and other functors: Rigid Functors

 \v\noi (f) Let $i\mapsto X_i$ be a filtered projective system of schemes such that the transition morphisms $X_i\to X_j$ are affine, and let $X=\mathop{lim}\limits_{\longleftarrow} X_i$.
 Then the canonical map

 is an isomorphism. \end{defi}

-\begin{theo} Let $K^0 \subset K$ be a field extension as in Condition \ref{Condition0.2} and let $V$ be a rigid functor on the category of all noetherian $K^0$-schemes, such that the value groups $V(Y)$ are torsion groups.
+\begin{theo} Let $K/K^0$ be an $n$-rigid field extension (see Definition 0.2), and let $V$ be a rigid functor on the category of all noetherian $K^0$-schemes, such that the value groups $V(Y)$ are $n$-torsion groups.
+Then the morphisms